fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 ### Ending the game

-After ten turns calculate your score.
+After ten turns, or the game ends prematurely, calculate your score.

 Scoring in CarboniteDice
 ========================